 How Much CBD Oil as a Starting Dose

 Until you begin a CBD regimen with your pet, there’s no way to know how they will respond.
 There’s no simple dog CBD oils dosage calculator.
 You don’t automatically know how much CBD oil to use for your dog.
-Fortunately, its safety has been vigorously tested, and as we learn more, the worst side effect from using too much CBD tends to be diarrhea.
+Fortunately, its safety has been vigorously tested, and as we learn more, the worst side effect from using too much CBD tends to be diarrhea or lethargy.
 And, sensitivity ranges from pet to pet.

 The goal is to find the lowest effective dose.
 The recommended dosage generally varies with the weight of the pet.
 As a general guideline, Earth Buddy recommends providing 1-3 mg per 10 pounds of body weight.
 If you’re using a tincture, the most common administration method is through the dog’s mouth using a dropper or pipette to place the tincture in the dog’s mouth.
 If possible, placing the tincture on the gums could allow it to be absorbed by the capillaries in the gums.